yuexing/realblog/engineering/coding-style.md

 - write some debug-assisting functions:
   - _breakpoint_: a simple function printing out the context (catch, rethrow, fail, etc.)

+For an exception, either wrap/throw it or log it, but never do both; take care not to lose stacktrace.

 ### Assertions